amryasser25/amryasser25/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hi+There!+👋;+I'm+Amr+Yasser!;" />
 </h1>

-**`Digital Craftsman (Developer/photographer/editor)`**

-As an aspiring machine learning engineer pursuing my undergraduate studies in computer science at Cairo University, I am passionate about leveraging data and AI to solve real-world problems despite being early in my academic journey.
+I'm an aspiring machine learning engineer pursuing my undergraduate studies in computer science at Cairo University, I am passionate about leveraging data and AI to solve real-world problems despite being early in my academic journey.

 I aim to continue building my expertise through internships, coursework, and personal projects while staying updated with the latest advancements in AI and machine learning.
 I am eager to connect with professionals in the field, seek mentorship opportunities, and contribute to innovative projects that make a difference.